-$$dist(Y_1, Y_2) = \sum{i=1}^{a} \cos^2 \theta_i$$ (15)
+$$dist(Y_1, Y_2) = \sum{i=1}^{d} \mathbf{COS}^2 \theta_i$$ (15)

 In the scenario where $\theta_1 = \theta_2 = \cdots = \theta_d = 0$ , indicating that the principal angles between the subspaces are all zero, the two subspaces, e.g., $span(Y_1)$ and $span(Y_2)$ , are effectively collapsed into one.
 When the geodesic distance $dist(Y_1, Y_2)$ is higher and close to one, it suggests a greater similarity between two subspaces.
 This implies a higher likelihood that the feature matrices $O_1$ and $O_2$ fall into the same fault type of RC.
-In this study, each fault's subspace acts as a reference point and is compared with the subspace of the data being analyzed to assess their similarity.
+In this study, each fault's subspace of the data being analyzed to assess their similarity.
 The fault type is subsequently determined by evaluating the computed similarity value.
 This approach enables the comparison of data subspace with established fault subspace references, thereby enabling precise fault identification based on the observed degree of similarity.

-The Grassmann manifold-based similarity considers subspaces rather than individual data points to match the fault type.
+The GM-based similarity considers subspaces rather than individual data points to match the fault type.
 This approach inherently averages out noise and small variations within the subspaces, making the analysis more robust to random fluctuations and measurement noise.
 By capturing the entire subspace, this approach inherently includes the variations and interactions within the data, which are often nonlinear.
 This holistic representation allows for a more comprehensive understanding of the underlying structure of the data, preserving nuances that might be missed when considering points in isolation.
-By calculating with subspaces, Grassmann manifold methods can capture the global structure of the data.
+By calculating with subspaces, GM methods can capture the global structure of the data.
 This is particularly useful in fault diagnosis, where the overall pattern and relationships between different variables can be more indicative of faults than individual variable changes.
-The geodesic distance on the Grassmann manifold is the length of the shortest geodesic path connecting two points (subspaces) on the manifold.
-This proposed distance metric takes into account the intrinsic geometry of the Grassmannian, thus it can preserve more non-linear information of monitoring signal.
+The geodesic distance on the GM is the length of the shortest geodesic path connecting two points (subspaces) on the manifold.
+This proposed distance metric takes into account the intrinsic geometry of the Grassmannian, thus it can preserve more nonlinear information of monitoring signal.